What Are Objects?

 A direct object is a noun, pronoun, or noun phrase that directly receives the action of the verb in a sentence.
 The easiest way to locate a direct object is to find the verb and ask the question what? or whom?

 He was eating

 He was eating what?
 A hamburger.
-So, 'a hamburger' is our direct object.
+So, 'a hamburger' is the direct object.

 She know whom?
 Everybody.
-So, 'everybody' is our direct object.
+So, 'everybody' is the direct object.

 2. Indirect Objects

 An indirect object is a noun, pronoun, or noun phrase that tells to or for whom or what the action of the verb is being done.
 It always needs a direct object and always comes before the direct object.

 She cooked us